-The peloton will face unprecedented Alto Hazallanas climb immediately after having endured the Monachil climb, making this stage highly complicated for all concerned.
+The peloton will face the unprecedented Alto Hazallanas climb immediately after having endured the Monachil climb, making this stage highly complicated for all concerned.
 The difficulty faced in the final part of this stage will make it one of the Vuelta’s truly determining days.

-|START-FINISH||Torredelcampo (590 m) > Güéjar Sierra/Alto Hazallanas (1650 m)
+- START-FINISH Torredelcampo (590 m) > Güéjar Sierra/Alto Hazallanas (1650 m)

 Torredelcampo is a city located in the province of Jaén, Spain.
 The village is located 11 km northwest of Jaén, bordering the highway A-316, at 640 meters above sea level .
 According to the 2006 census (INE), the city has a population of 14,076 inhabitants.

-Güéjar Sierra/Alto Hazallanas
+Finish: Güéjar Sierra/Alto Hazallanas

 It remained in Moorish hands until 25 November 1491, when it was taken by Christian forces during the final phase of the Reconquista.
 In December 1499 the people of Güéjar took part in a rebellion which had in part been provoked by forced conversions, but they were defeated in January 1500.
 As a result, 2,500 villagers who had previously been baptized as Christians were taken to Granada and sold as slaves.
 1568 saw the start of the Morisco Revolt, led by Aben Humeya, which lasted until 1571, although in Güéjar it was put down in 1569.

 The project was an incredible feat of engineering, with 14 tunnels and 21 bridges, but it was never a financial success, and in 1973 it was finally closed down.
-The hotel was also loss-making, and was donated by the Duke to the Diocese of Granada in 1936.
-Shortly afterwards the Spanish Civil War broke out, and as the front line ran very close to the hotel, it was used as barracks, and was badly damaged as a result.
+The hotel was also loss-making and was donated by the Duke to the Diocese of Granada in 1936.
+Shortly afterward the Spanish Civil War broke out, and as the front line ran very close to the hotel, it was used as barracks and was badly damaged as a result.
 In 1950 it became a seminary.